radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/02-configuration.md

 ✓ Configure the needed access permissions and privileges to authorize use of the application.
 This step is documented in this chapter.

-><span style="color:red">**IMPORTANT NOTE – The Global Identity Viewer requires a subscription to the Insights, Reports and Adminstration module.
+><span style="color:red">**IMPORTANT NOTE – The Global Identity Viewer requires a subscription to the FID module.
 If you would like to add this subscription, please contact your Radiant Logic account representative.**

 ## Enable Full-Text Search